-Covid-19 brought as all to a lockdown and to so much fear that anxiety everywhere rose to an undeniable height.
+Covid-19 brought all to a lockdown and to so much fear that anxiety everywhere rose to an undeniable height.
 And having been in the house for so long gave so much itch to this travel-hungry body of mine.

 So I dragged the hubz along with me to take me somewhere where we both can relax and get our minds off all the worries – somewhere nature-y but not shopping-free.
-And I stumbled upon this place while searching to for some lovely well-preserved historic towns that are close to where I live.
+And I stumbled upon this place while searching for some lovely well-preserved historic towns that are close to where I live.

 As described on the few websites I checked out, it is a quaint spot with shops all over – situated with a lake in the middle.
 The Village Greene spot was added later on as an expansion to the main Historic Smithville Shoppes.
-The Irish elements of the buildings adds a tone of sweetness and a touch of elegance in this historic place that makes it a perfect destination all seasons long.
+The Irish elements of the buildings add a tone of sweetness and a touch of elegance to this historic place that makes it a perfect destination all seasons long.

 Needless to say, I fell in love.

-It’s a perfect blend of shopping destination and nature escape, whatever season it maybe.
+It’s a perfect blend of shopping destination and nature escape, whatever season it may be.